selivan/https-ssl-cert-check-zabbix/README.md

 * `[domain for TLS SNI]` optional, default is `<hostname or IP>`.
 [SNI](https://en.wikipedia.org/wiki/Server_Name_Indication)*(Server Name Indication) is used to specify certificate domain name if it differs from the hostname.*
 * `[check timeout (seconds)]` optional, default is 5 seconds
 * `[tls_version]` optional, if it is not given a TLS version will be negotiated.
-Override the TLS version as you need, like: 1, 1.1, 1.2, 1.3.
-See "man s_client" for supported TLS versions.
+Override the TLS version as you need, like: tls1, tls1_1, tls1_2, tls1_3 and so on.
+See either the [TLS Version Options](https://www.openssl.org/docs/man3.0/man1/openssl.html) section for the TLS options or use `man s_client` for supported TLS options.

 #### Return values